svanderburg/nijs/README.md

 The above module exports the `pkgs` property that refers to an object in which each member refers to a function definition.
 These functions call the package modules with its required parameters.
-By applying these functions, a Nix expression get generated that can be built by the Nix package manager.
+By evaluating these functions, a Nix expression gets generated that can be built by the Nix package manager.

 Building packages programmatically
 ----------------------------------